nomelab/nomelab-academic/content/authors/J-Hamil/_index.md

 - icon: envelope
   icon_pack: fas
   link: 'mailto:hamilj@umich.edu'
-- icon: cv
-  icon_pack: ai
-  link: "files/docs/CV-JH-2023.pdf"
 superuser: false
 user_groups:
 - Grad Students
 ---

 Justin attended the University of New Mexico, double majoring in Nuclear Engineering and the Russian Language.
 Justin is currently pursuing a Ph.D. in Nuclear Engineering and Radiological Sciences at the University of Michigan.
-His research focuses on manufacturing techniques and radiation effects in HT-9 steel to better understand material degradation in nuclear reactors.
-Justin’s work focuses on sample preparation with a rolling mill and furnace, ion irradiation at the Michigan Ion Beam Laboratory, and sample characterization using scanning electron microscopy (SEM) and transmission electron microscopy (TEM).
+His research focuses on in-situ experiments of irradiated samples coupled with machine learning analyzation techniques.
+Additionally, he performs heat-to-heat swelling variability experiments of ferritic-martensitic steels with defocused dual-ion irradiations and sample characterization using scanning electron microscopy (SEM) and transmission electron microscopy (TEM).